Osama-tech/Stroke-Prediction/README.md

 - Incorporation of Additional Data Sources: Including genetic data, medical histories, and lifestyle factors.
 - Advanced Feature Engineering: Exploring deep learning for feature generation.
 - Deep Learning Architectures: Using CNNs and RNNs for image and sequential data.

+Copyright Notice
+© 2024 OsamaElkott.
+All rights reserved.

+This project, including all associated code, documentation, and any other materials, is protected by copyright law.
+Unauthorized reproduction, distribution, or usage of any part of this project without explicit permission from the author is strictly prohibited.

+For inquiries about licensing or permission to use this project, please contact me.

+Note: This project is shared for academic and demonstration purposes only.
+No part of this project, including code or thesis content, may be copied, modified, or redistributed in any form for commercial or non-commercial purposes without prior written consent from the author.